-- Flowers about 2 in. wide and circular in outline, light yellow with dark brown-to-maroon blotches.
-Flower stems last only 1 year.
+- Flowers about 2 inches wide and circular in outline, light yellow with dark brown-to-maroon blotches.

 - Don't cut flower stems (they last for more than a year) until they clearly have stopped producing blooms; then cut back to lower leaf joint near base of stem.

-Plant from containers at any time of year, setting plants 23 ft. apart.
+Plant from containers at any time of year, setting plants 23 feet apart.
 All types look best with good soil and regular moisture, but once established they perform satisfactorily even in poor soil or with infrequent or erratic watering.
 Clumps can remain undisturbed for years; when you need to divide, do so in fall or winter.